robertbrodrecht/launchpad/README.md

 To Do For 1.0
 =============

-* Add filters/actions in WP code for modifying things that people may want to modify.
-Partially implemented.
-* Easy way to add custom fields to post types.
-Implemented but only lightly tested.
-NEEDS SERIOUS TESTING.
 * Make Gravity Forms output better and include generic form stylesheets in _objects.scss.
 * Add "basic" stylesheet that handles wireframe related things (i.e. Built-in nav classes with drop downs).
 * Add more custom events to JavaScript to aid in development.